wp-plugins/dx-shortcode-freezer/readme.txt

 === DX Shortcode Freezer ===
-Contributors: nofearinc
+Contributors: nofearinc, devrix
-Tags: plugin, base, startup, skeleton, stub
-Requires at least: 3.1
+Tags: shortcode, generate, static, content, page Requires at least: 3.1
-Tested up to: 3.3.1
+Tested up to: 3.9.1
-Stable tag: 0.8
+Stable tag: 1.0
 License: GPLv2 or later

 Converting all static shortcodes to their static representation at the moment of generation.
 This plugin could alter your database posts.